Junction City Animal Shelter

 The staff consists of a Director, Assistant Director, Lead Kennel Technician, 2 full-time and 2 part-time Kennel Technicians, 1 Full Time Animal Control Officer and 1 Part Time Animal Control Officer.

 Animal Control Officer

-Animal Shelter Director is the direct Supervisor to the Animal Control Officer.
+Animal Shelter Director is the direct Supervisor to our Animal Control Officers.
 The ACO is a City of Junction City employee and is dispatched through the Police Department 785-762-5912.

-The Animal Control Officer works Monday through Friday from 8 am to 5 pm.
+Our FULL-TIME Animal Control Officer works Monday through Friday from 8 am to 5 pm.
+Our PART-TIME will work Saturday-Sunday 8am-5pm (We will announce when she starts).
 Calls for service after-hours are referred to the Patrol Division.
-They will only respond to injured or vicious animal calls during the time the ACO is off.

 Unclaimed Animals & Adoption